vmcodes/panoro-crm/README.md

 -   **dummy_api_server** - the source for the dummy API server;
 -   **src** - all the project source files are placed here;
     -   **components** - the React components that are components part of one page;
+    -   **data** - files containing no functionality, only constant data and structures;
+        -   **MinimumPasswordLength.ts** - the number of minimum characters a password must contain;
     -   **pages** - the React pages composed of multiple **components**;
     -   **styles** - the SASS style files where the name;
         -   **components** - the style files for the components files where the name of the file is the name of the component;